graphaware/neo4j-framework/tx-api/README.md

 The target audience of this module are advanced Neo4j users, mostly Java developers developing Neo4j [`TransactionEventHandler`](http://docs.neo4j.org/chunked/2.1.2/javadocs/org/neo4j/graphdb/event/TransactionEventHandler.html)s.
-The module is also one of the core components of [GraphAware Runtime](../runtime).
+The module is also one of the key components of [GraphAware Runtime](../runtime).

 ### Getting the Module